 You can read more about paraquat’s unique soil properties here.

 Second, it is sprayed around the citrus trees trunks which are protected by bark that paraquat cannot penetrate.
-Third, even if small amounts of paraquat land on citrus leaves there is little or no damage to the tree because paraquat does not move through plants systemically like the alternative non-selective herbicide glyphosate.
+Third, even if small amounts of paraquat land on citrus leaves there is little or no damage to the tree because paraquat does not move through plants systemically like the alternative [no-glossary]non-selective[/no-glossary] herbicide glyphosate.

 Unlike glyphosate, paraquat is very fast acting and rainfast.